hed-standard/hed-examples/docs/source/HedGovernance.md

 annotation of experiments in specialized areas.
 These specialized vocabularies are called **HED library schemas**.
-Each library schema has its own HED Library Development Team to initially develop the schema and to update date the schema as needs arise.
+Each library schema has its own HED Library Development Team to initially develop the schema and to update the schema as needs arise.

-Any one can propose a HED library schema.
+Anyone can propose a HED library schema.
 As early as possible in the process, a member of the library schema development team should [**post an issue**](https://github.com/hed-standard/hed-schemas/issues) to the [**hed-schemas**](https://github.com/hed-standard/hed-schemas) GitHub repository indicating the proposed library name, team members (with GitHub usernames) to start the open process development.
-Alternatively, an interested user can post an issue to inquiring about user interest and the HED Working Group can publicize the potential development and ask for participation to get things started.
+Alternatively, an interested user can post an GitHub issue to inquire about user interest and the HED Working Group can publicize the potential development and ask for participation to get things started.
 This process and schema design guidelines are described